 When you think about fashion, it’s hard to neglect the hoodie.
-Because of its ease in wear, adaptability and the comfort it gives when you’re completely hidden by it to the outside world, it continues to be one of the most crucial pieces of clothing in the closet.
+Because of its ease in wear, versatility and superhero ability to swallow discomfort, it continues to be one of the most crucial pieces of clothing in the closet.

 It’s also one of those things no one really gives a second thought to.
 Like anything else, it had to have come from somewhere.
 It has a history.
 A remarkable one.
 One that saw it very quickly and quietly move on from the sidelines to being an unmistakable tool in the fight for equality.